sevsev9/tsp-min/tsp-min/README.md

 ### Roadmap
  - [ ] Implement custom backend that caches routes and acts on top of the OSRM server.
  - [ ] Implement other Algorithms than simple brute-force (A*, DFS, BFS, ...)
+ - [ ] Add support for custom points on map click.
+(Add new point/address to list but don't save it?)
+ - [ ] Implement route selection information display and color change